auth0/auth0.net/docs-source/index.md

 var client = new ManagementApiClient("token", "YOUR_AUTH0_DOMAIN");
 ```

-> You can obtain your Auth0 Domain from the [Application section of the Auth0 Dashboard](https://manage.auth0.com/#/applications) by looking at the settings for your particular application.
+> You can obtain your Auth0 Domain from the [Application section of the Auth0 Dashboard](https://manage.auth0.com/#/applications) in the settings for your particular application.

 > [!NOTE]
-> For details on how to generate the token, please see the "Getting an API token" section of the [Management API documentation](https://auth0.com/docs/api/v2)
+> For details on how to generate the token, please see the [Access Token for the Management API](https://auth0.com/docs/api/management/v2/tokens)

 For more details on the various methods that are available, please refer to the documentation of the @Auth0.ManagementApi.ManagementApiClient class.